 A common misconception about cash on delivery is that it’s similar to paying with cash.
 But, cash on delivery requires a credit card for this type of transaction.
 The money is only transferred to the store when the customer has confirmed that they have received their order and are satisfied.
 The cash payment at delivery is usually more than what they would pay if they bought it online.
 This is because sellers have to pay extra fees when shipping goods across long distances, making this option less profitable than using courier services or buying online with a card or bank transfer.

 On top of this, the bank usually charges some fees, which means you have to pay more for your purchase than you initially thought.
-In addition, if there isn't enough money in your account, you will be unable to purchase an item using cash on delivery because you would not have sufficient funds.
+In addition, if there isn't enough money in your account, you will be unable to purchase an item using cash on delivery because you will not have sufficient funds.

 Finally, the cash-on-delivery after-payment option can also result in increased order abandonment.
 Customers may be more hesitant to place orders if they wait for them to be delivered.
 As a result, customers often forget to pay or refuse to pay for the goods, which leaves retailers with no money and an abundance of debt.
 To make matters worse, if the customer refuses to pay at all, it’s difficult for a retailer to take any legal action against them because the transaction is entirely cashless, and they have no evidence of a sale being completed.